Plug-and-Play Fidelity Optimization for Diffusion Transformer Acceleration via Cumulative Error Minimization: Introduction

 \section{Introduction}

-Diffusion models~\cite{ho2020denoising,rombach2022high} have significantly advanced visual generation tasks, including image~\cite{chen2023pixart} and video~\cite{zheng2024open} generation, and even extended to text generation~\cite{nie2025large,hu2025accelerating}.
+Diffusion models~\cite{ho2020denoising,rombach2022high} have significantly advanced visual generation tasks, including image~\cite{chen2023pixart} and video~\cite{zheng2024open} generation, and extended to other tasks~\cite{nie2025large,hu2025accelerating,Sun2025BrainCognizerBD}.
 Diffusion Transformers (DiT)~\cite{peebles2023scalable} have emerged as the dominant architecture for diffusion models, replacing U-Net~\cite{ronneberger2015u} due to their inherent scalability and superior generative capabilities.
 Despite the impressive performance of these powerful models, their slow inference speed remains a critical barrier to widespread adoption.
 Currently, image generation typically requires tens of seconds, while video generation can take up to several minutes or even longer.
 This limitation primarily stems from the sequential nature of the reverse denoising process, which precludes parallel decoding.
 Moreover, the expansion of parameters, coupled with computationally intensive operations like attention~\cite{vaswani2017attention}, further worsens efficiency.

-To accelerate the DiT-based diffusion generation, researchers have adopted general techniques such as distillation~\cite{yin2024one,salimans2022progressive,gu2025video}, \revise{learning~\cite{huang2024harmonica,ma2024learning}} and quantization~\cite{shang2023post,he2023ptqd,li2025dvd}, aiming to reduce inference latency by decreasing the model size.
+To accelerate the DiT-based diffusion generation, researchers adopt techniques such as distillation~\cite{yin2024one,salimans2022progressive,gu2025video}, \revise{learning~\cite{huang2024harmonica,ma2024learning}} and quantization~\cite{shang2023post,he2023ptqd,li2025dvd}, aiming to reduce inference latency by decreasing the model size.
 However, they necessitate training phases, which entails substantial computational cost, and lack generalization across models.
-An alternative technical approach is the caching mechanism~\cite{liu2025timestep,saghatchian2025cached,qiu2025accelerating}, which leverages the similarity~\cite{ma2024deepcache} between adjacent timesteps or layers to reuse previous cached hidden states, achieving training-free acceleration.
-Naive caching~\cite{selvaraju2024fora,ma2024deepcache} inevitably accumulates noise throughout the denoising process, with error growing exponentially as the cache interval increases, resulting in a substantial deterioration in generation fidelity.
+An alternative approach is the caching mechanism~\cite{liu2025timestep,saghatchian2025cached,qiu2025accelerating}, which leverages the similarity~\cite{ma2024deepcache} between adjacent timesteps or layers to reuse previous cached hidden states, achieving training-free acceleration.
+Naive caching~\cite{selvaraju2024fora,ma2024deepcache} inevitably accumulates noise during the denoising, with error growing exponentially as the cache interval increases, resulting in a substantial deterioration in generation fidelity.

 Therefore, existing caching optimization methods are combined with additional mechanisms to perform error correction, aiming to mitigate the cumulative caching error.
 For example, methods such as ToCa~\cite{zou2024accelerating}, DuCa~\cite{zou2024accelerating1}, and FastCache~\cite{liu2025fastcache} incorporate the pruning operation when reusing cache to retain the computation of a subset of important tokens, thereby reducing error.
 In addition, methods such as ICC~\cite{chen2025accelerating} and TaylorSeer~\cite{liu2025reusing,guan2025forecasting} leverage historical trends to predict the output variations across different timesteps and guide the update of cached representations, rather than directly reusing cache.